Boulton and Park: Background

 In the latter part of the nineteenth century, male homosexual acts were illegal under English law and were punishable by imprisonment under section 61 of the Offences Against the Person Act 1861.
 The Act abolished the death penalty for sodomy which had been part of Henry VIII's Buggery Act 1533.
 Under the 1861 act, sodomy in the UK carried a life sentence in prison with hard labour.
 Cases involving homosexual activity were rarely brought to trial, however, and those that were had a lower conviction rate than other crimes—there was a 28 per cent conviction rate for sodomy against a 77 per cent rate for all other offences.
-The sociologist Ari Adut observes that most suspects were either caught having sex in public, or were targets of a politically motivated prosecution.
+The sociologist Ari Adut observes that most suspects were either caught having sex in public or were targets of a politically motivated prosecution.
 Many suspects were allowed to leave the country before trial.

-The concept of homosexuality, while known about, was not understood by the authorities in the 1870s.
+The concept of homosexuality was known to but not understood by the authorities in the 1870s.
 The historian and sociologist Jeffrey Weeks considers that the idea of homosexuality was "extremely undeveloped both in the Metropolitan Police and in high medical and legal circles, suggesting the absence of any clear notion of a homosexual category or of any social awareness of what a homosexual identity might consist".
 Such ignorance by the medical profession was seen as proof that homosexual activity was not undertaken in Britain, in contrast to the knowledge gained by French and German doctors.
 For British medico-jurisprudent works, such as Alfred Swaine Taylor's 1846 work A Manual of Medical Jurisprudence, the act of sodomy was linked to bestiality, and described as "the unnatural connection of a man with a man or with an animal.
 The evidence required to establish it is the same as in rape, and therefore penetration alone is sufficient to constitute it".